slaclab/sdf-docs/batch-compute.md

 ```

-In the above example, we submit a job named 'test' and output both stdout and stderr to the same file (%j will be replaced with the Job ID).
+In the above example, we submit a job named 'test' (using the `--job-name`).
+You can choose what ever name you wish to give the job so that you may be able to quickly identify it yourself.
+Both stdout and stderr will be outputted the same file `output-%j.txt` in the current working working - %j will be replaced with the slurm job id (using the `--output` and `--error` options).
 We request a single Task (think of it as an MPI rank) and that single task will request 12 CPUs; each of which will be allocated 1GB of RAM - so a total of 12GB.
-By default, the --ntasks will be equivalent to the number of nodes (servers) asked for.
+By default, the `--ntasks` will be equivalent to the number of nodes (servers) asked for.
 In order to aid scheduling (and potentially prioritising the Job), we limit the [duration of the Job](#time) to 10 minutes.
+We also request a single [GPU](#using-gpus) with the Job.
+This will be exposed via CUDA_VISIBLE_DEVICES.

 ?> __TIP:__ only lines starting with `#SBATCH ` will be processed by the slurm interpretor.
 As the script itself is just a bash script, any line beginning with `#` will be ignored.
 As such you may also comment out slurm directives by using somethign like `##SBATCH`

-We also request a single GPU with the Job.
-This will be exposed via CUDA_VISIBLE_DEVICES.
-To specify specific GPU's, see below.
+We can define [where the job will run](#partition) using the `--partition` option.
 All SLAC users have access to the [shared partition](#shared-partition).
 Your group may also have [access to other partitions](resources-and-allocations#allocations) that will provide you priority immediate access to resources

 ?> __TIP:__ you can also submit the slurm directives directly on the command line rather than within the batch script.
 When submitted as arguments to `srun` or `sbatch`, they will take precedence over any same directives that may already be specified in the batch script. __TODO__ examples

-?> add something about submitting sbatch commands directy without using a batch script
+?> add something about submitting sbatch commands directy without using a batch script - ie `--wrap`

 ##### Specifying how long the job should run for :id=time